mung3r/MyWarp/CONTRIBUTING.md

 Code Conventions
 ---------
 * Use [Optionals](https://code.google.com/p/guava-libraries/wiki/UsingAndAvoidingNullExplained) instead of returning `null`.
-* Method parameters accepting `null` must be annotated with `@Nullable` (from javax.*), all methods and parameters are `@Nonnull` by default.
+* Method parameters accepting `null` must be annotated with `@javax.annotation.Nullable`, all methods and parameters are nonnull by default.
 * Use [Google Preconditions](https://code.google.com/p/guava-libraries/wiki/PreconditionsExplained) for null- and argument checking.
-* If a class needs to log something, create a private static final instance of `java.util.logging.Logger` with the classes name as the logger's name.
+* Use `me.taylorkelly.mywarp.util.MyWarpLogger.getLogger(Class<?>)` to create per-class loggers, if needed.